nerdguidedc/nerdguidedc.github.io/_posts/2016-04-16-usa-science-festival.md

 The Expo is free of charge and no tickets are required.
-"They Might Be Giants", Wil Wheaton, and lots of actual scientists and engineers will be presenting on stage at the convention.
+"They Might Be Giants", Wil Wheaton, and lots of actual scientists and engineers will be presenting on stage at the festival.
 There will be over 200 exhibits to see.